top of page

 Common Symptoms of Gastrointestinal (GI) Diseases in Scottish Fold Cats

-Cats are very good at hiding discomfort, so GI disease may not always be obvious.
-Watch for:
+Cats are adept at hiding discomfort, so GI disease may not always be obvious.
+Watch for the following symptoms:

 • Vomiting (occasional vs. frequent matters)